Product Taxonomy Best Practices that Increase Sales

 Think of a product taxonomy strategy like placing shampoo next to the soap in the brick-and-mortar store.
 You'd most probably go to look for shampoo in the hygiene products section, and not on the shelf with the yogurts or wines.

-Here is the visual example of eCommerce product taxonomy:
+Here is a visual example of eCommerce product taxonomy:

 A visualisation of product taxonomy for an online retail business